thestoneroller/thestoneroller/README.md

 <h1>😊Hey!
 I'm Tanmay Adithya.</h1>

 I'm a fullstack developer who enjoys crafting web applications with aesthetic and minimalist user interfaces as well as solving complicated logic until brain explodes.

-* 🌍  I'm based in Hyderabad, India
-* 🧠  I'm learning Remix
-* 🤝  I'm open to working with startups or FOSS projects.
+I'm open to working with startups or FOSS projects.🤝

 # Languages and Tools